 Direction, Script and Other Technicalities: –

-M. Night Shyamalan hasn’t had the best times recently and Split is his golden chance to make a much needed comeback.
-He is back in form and his direction and insight to the story is commendable.
+M. Night Shyamalan hasn’t had the best times recently and Split is his golden chance to make a much-needed comeback.
+He is back in form and his direction and insight to the story are commendable.
 McAvoy should thank him not just because he offered him the movie but also gave him the insight to all those multiple characters he played onscreen.
 His screenplay, co-written with Gary Whitta is good but just for McAvoy and Anya but not the rest.
 The movie on paper seems more like a crime-drama which rendered the excruciating experience but Shyamalan effectively gives the thrill and horror tinge in the climax (though he failed to induce thrill for most parts).
-Apart from fine scripting and praiseworthy direction, the film has good cinemtographic moments too for which Mike Gioulakis deserves credit.
+Apart from fine scripting and praiseworthy direction, the film has good cinematographic moments too for which Mike Gioulakis deserves credit.

 Anna Taylor-Joy does an excellent job in portraying Casey, who gets more space after Kevin and his various personalities.
 She has a really bright future ahead and might become a fine actress if she picks up good scripts.